 * * *

-Please take a moment to visit Jana at The Genealogy Kids and leave her a comment letting her know you stopped by.
-Thank-you, Jana, for letting us inside your blogging world.
+Please take a moment to visit Cherie at Have You Seen My Roots and leave her a comment letting her know you stopped by.
+Thank-you, Cherie, for letting us inside your blogging world.

 Wendy Mathias is a retired teacher who divides her time between her home in Chesapeake, Virginia and Smith Mountain Lake.
 She enjoys researching her family and digging for the story behind old family photos for her blog Jollett Etc. Are you a genealogy blogger who would like to be interviewed for the “May I Introduce To You . . .” series?
 If so, contact Wendy via email firstname.lastname@example.org.